Sucrose Ester (E473)

 Supplier of Sucrose Esters (E473) to Food & Drink Manufacturers

 Used at low inclusion rates, Sucrose Esters or more commonly referred to as Sugar Esters, help improve emulsion stability, control viscosity during processing, reduce stickiness, inhibit crystallisation, and enhance shelf life.
-Their versatility makes them particularly valuable in sugar-reduced, HFSS-conscious, and plant-based formulations where both performance and label considerations matter.
+Their versatility makes them particularly valuable in bakery, dairy applications such as whipping cream, and plant-based formulations where both performance and label considerations matter.
 Available in conventional quality.
 Enquire for more information on organic availability or alternatives.

 Category